COGS18/COGS18.github.io/assets/intro/syllabus.md

 Don't cheat.

 You are encouraged to work together and help one another.
 However, you are personally responsible for the work you submit.
 For assignments, it is your responsibility to ensure you understand everything you've submitted and to make sure the correct file has been submitted and that the submission is uncorrupted.
-Projects may include ideas and code from other sources, but these other sources must be documented with clear attribution.
 Please review academic integrity policies [here](http://academicintegrity.ucsd.edu).

 Cheating and plagiarism have been and will be strongly penalized.
 If, for whatever reason, Canvas or DataHub is down or something else prohibits you from being able to turn in an assignment on time, immediately contact Professor Ellis by emailing your assignment (sellis@ucsd.edu), or else it will be graded as late.